Choosing a career in architecture is a wise move.

 Location: Lausanne, Switzerland

-As one of the leading STEM schools in Europe, the Swiss Federal Institute of Technology Lausanne is not only known for its excellent teaching and innovative research but also its cosmopolitanism.
-With the stunning city of Lausanne as the backdrop, your studies will be equally balanced between practice and theory.
+As one of the leading STEM schools in Europe, the EPFL is not only known for its excellent teaching and innovative research but also its cosmopolitanism.
+With the stunning city of Lausanne as the backdrop, your studies will be balanced between practice and theory.

-Classes, then, will incorporate subjects like history of architecture, building techniques and modelling.
-The school also guarantees its students personal workplaces, state-of-art facilities, workshop visits and personal travel that will allow them to expand their knowledge.
-Following the end of your bachelor’s programme, you’ll also have the option to pursue a master’s degree and solidify your knowledge further.
+Classes will incorporate subjects like history of architecture, building techniques and modelling.
+The school also guarantees its students personal workplaces, state-of-the-art facilities, workshop visits and personal travel that will allow them to expand their knowledge.
+Following the end of your bachelor’s programme, you’ll also have the option to pursue a master’s degree.

 Location: Milan, Italy